Epinion Information Security Policy

 4. Risk Assessment

-The CMT is overall responsible for risk management, and thus to ensure, that Epinion’s Information Security framework at all times meet the risks facing Epinion.
+The GMT is overall responsible for risk management, and thus to ensure, that Epinion’s Information Security framework always meet the risks facing Epinion.

 Risk assessments must be conducted at least once a year or on major changes in Epinion’s way of doing business, data being analyzed, or IT-platform used.